-Cancer Focus Northern Ireland is your local cancer champion, here to help you and your family if you have cancer.
-We'll help your community take positive steps to a healthier life, to lower your risk of cancer and we are determined to bring a more hopeful future by funding ground-breaking research.
-We are grateful for the opportunity to present evidence to the sub-committees of the Assembly's Health and Social Care Committee and the Enterprise and Business Committee on The Smoke-free Premises etc. (Wales) (Amendment) Regulations 2012.
+I am grateful for the opportunity to present this written evidence to the sub-committees of the Assembly's Health and Social Care Committee and the Enterprise and Business Committee on The Smoke-free Premises etc. (Wales) (Amendment) Regulations 2012.

-We are strongly opposed to an exemption for the film and television industry to Wales's smoke-free legislation.
+I am strongly opposed to an exemption for the film and television industry to Wales's smoke-free legislation.
 We believe the exemption is wholly unnecessary and that it will open the door to challenges from other industries on 'commercial' grounds.
 Further, this amendment will expose a sector of the workforce to the harm of second hand smoke and create a precedent that could make other workers in Wales vulnerable in the future.
-Having been the first UK nation to call for a comprehensive smoking ban in public places, this amendment would be a serious backward step for Wales.
+There exist realistic alternatives to cigarettes which can be used for film and television.
+This amendment would be a serious backward step for Wales which could unravel and set back good work done in other areas.
 We urge the Committees to consider the long term ramifications of such a move and to reject this amendment outright.